-All employee and public lab computers are protected from viruses by Trend Micro OfficeScan software.
-Students in residence halls and college-owned housing are provided with Trend Micro OfficeScan free-of-charge when they register to use the college network.
-Downloading and installing this software is a condition of network service.
+All employee and public lab computers are protected from viruses by Carbon Black software.
 Virus definitions are updated automatically to maintain this protection.

 Having up-to-date antivirus software is only the first step in protecting your computer from viruses.
 New viruses are being created all the time and could attack before antivirus software can be developed to detect them.
 Therefore it is essential that you follow safe practices when downloading files or opening email attachments.
 Listed below are some